aelliott1485/aelliott1485.github.io/autocomments.cr.md

 Please [take the tour](https://$SITEURL$/tour) and read up at our [help center](https://$SITEURL$/help/on-topic).
 This question is _off-topic_ because this site is for reviewing **working** code, not debugging code for you.
 When the code works then feel free to [edit] the post to include it for a review.

 ###[Q] broken
 Unfortunately this post is off-topic for this site.
-Please read [What topics can I ask about here?](https://$SITEURL$/help/on-topic) - note that it states "_If you are looking for feedback on a specific **working** piece of code...then you are in the right place!_" Also, when posting your question, there should have been text on the side that read "_Your question **must contain code that is already working correctly**_..."
-When you have fixed the code, please [edit] your post to include the working code and it can be reviewed."
+Please read [What topics can I ask about here?](https://$SITEURL$/help/on-topic) - note that it states "_If you are looking for feedback on a specific **working** piece of code...then you are in the right place!_" When the code works as intended, please [edit] your post to include the working code and it can be reviewed."

 ###[Q] missing code context
 Welcome to $SITENAME$!
 Please provide more complete code - e.g. complete function/method/class. ["_there are significant pieces of the core functionality missing, and we need you to fill in the details.
 Excerpts of large projects are fine, but if you have omitted too much, then reviewers are left imagining how your program works._"](https://codereview.meta.stackexchange.com/a/3652/120114)